vrindachaa/MNIST-Classification/README.md

 # MNIST Classification
  Classification of handwritten digits from the MNIST dataset using various data science methods.
+A clean csv of training and test data of the MNIST dataset can be found here: https://pjreddie.com/projects/mnist-in-csv/

  Directory: